 These changes have been studied as far out as one year after weight loss; some of them six years.
 And guess what?
 These changes still haven’t returned to normal.

 So now you know what you’re up against.
 It’s not weakness – it’s your primitive body doing what it’s supposed to do to keep you alive when there’s not enough food coming into your stomach.
 It’s going to take superhuman will power to continue to lose weight and to keep it off.
 That’s why this is such a challenge.
 And don’t go around comparing yourself to others who are successful.
 No two bodies are alike.
 Genes and personal history differ.

 Getting help for these problems involves using medications that decrease appetite and interest in food.
 For some people, getting the metabolism back to normal is also part of the process.

 While most people accept the idea that we should treat type 2 diabetes, high blood pressure, and cholesterol problems with medications, some people continue to think that we should not use medications to help with weight loss and maintenance.
-But problems such as high blood pressure, diabetes, etc., generally improve with weight loss.
-And there’s a very long list of other things that improve with weight loss including liver problems, weight-related arthritis pain, sleep apnea, and many more.
+Weight loss often improves problems such as high blood pressure, cardiovascular disease, diabetes, prediabetes, pain on weight-bearing arthritic joints, sleep apnea, and some liver diseases.
 Weight loss also can decrease the risk of developing many types of cancers.
 So if we use medications to help with all of those, shouldn’t we use medications to help treat one of the causes of many of these diseases?